 Notice of Valuation

-The Notice of Valuation is used to inform land owners and lessees of changes to property valuation details.
+The Notice of Valuation is used to inform property owners and lessees of changes to property valuation details.

-An owner of land will be issued a new Notice each time some major change occurs which effects the valuation details.
+Property owners will be issued a new Notice of Valuation each time a major change occurs which effects the valuation.

 • draining